If you do business with companies from other countries, you must understand how international business etiquette varies from place to place.

 - When entering business meetings, allow the oldest person to enter the room first.

 - Business meetings often last longer than planned, but do not leave before the meeting has officially ended.
 Leaving early is considered rude.

 - In Brazil, physical contact during conversation is natural and highlights the trust between business partners.

-- Unlike in India, eating with your hands in Brazil should be avoided.
-Even if you were eating a sandwich, you’d want to use a napkin or other such utensil.
+- Unlike in India, you should avoid eating with your hands in Brazil.
+Even if you're eating a sandwich, you'll want to use a napkin or utensil.